OpiniIsaac/kisofresh-web-portol/README.md

 7. **Create a Pull Request:** Create a pull request on the main KisoIndex repository to propose your contributions for review and merging.

 We appreciate your willingness to contribute to this open-source project!

-**Additional Notes:**

-* This README provides a general structure.
-You may need to add specific details or instructions regarding data sources and API integrations in your project.
-* Consider including a license file (e.g., MIT License) to clarify the usage and distribution terms of your code.

-By following these steps and providing additional project-specific information, you can create a comprehensive README.md file that effectively documents your agricultural product price index application.